 OTHER CHARGES.
-For the three month period ended December 31, 1997, other charges totaling \$689,000 consist of several non-recurring charges to operations.
+For the sixth month period ended March 31, 1998, other charges totaling \$689,000, consist of several non-recurring charges to operations.
 The charges consist of the following components:

-Goodwill impairment -- In June 1997 the Company purchased substantially all of the assets of Technology Solutions, Inc., a software developer and solution provider of document image processing systems.
+GOODWILL IMPAIRMENT -In June, 1997 the Company purchased substantially all of the assets of Technology Solutions, Inc., a software developer and solution provider of document image processing systems.
 One of the key employees of the Company, a former principle of Technology Solutions, Inc., opted to resign his employment.
 The unexpected departure, in the opinion of management, would detrimentally impact the future cash flows of the Company.
-The Company determined the fair value of the goodwill by evaluating the expected future net cash flows (undiscounted and without interest charges), in accordance with FAS 121, ACCOUNTING FOR THE IMPAIRMENT OF LONG-LIVED ASSETS AND FOR LONG-LIVED ASSETS TO BE DISPOSED OF.
-The evaluation indicated the carrying value of the goodwill exceeded its fair value, resulting in an impairment loss of \$293,000.
+The Company determined the fair value of the goodwill by evaluating the expected future net cash flows (undiscounted and without interest charges), in accordance with FAS121, ACCOUNTING FOR THE IMPAIRMENT OF LONG-LIVED ASSETS AND FOR LONG-LIVEDASSETS TO BE DISPOSED OF.
+The evaluation indicates the carrying value of the goodwill exceeded its fair value, resulting in an impairment loss of \$293,000.
 See Note 3.

-License Fee impairment -- In April, 1997 the Company entered into an exclusive software licensing agreement with Parascript LLC.
-In December 1997, Parascript notified the Company of its dissatisfaction with the Company's progress in marketing the software affected by the license agreement, along with an assertion that the Company had committed material breach of contract.
+LICENSE FEE IMPAIRMENT - In April, 1997 the Company entered into an exclusive software licensing agreement with Parascript LLC.
+In December, 1997, Parascript notified the Company of its dissatisfaction with the Company's progress in marketing the software affected by the license agreement, along with assertion that the Company had committed material breach of contract.
 The Company has strongly and vigorously denied the claims.
-A proposed solution to the dispute by Parascript included converting the Company's software license from exclusive to non-exclusive.
+A proposed solution to the dispute by Parascript included converting the Company's exclusive to a non-exclusive software license.
 In addition, the Company over-estimated the availability and the performance of the product and anticipated prices for the software affected by the agreement.
-The adversarial condition of the relationship coupled with the decreased expectations, in the opinion of management, would detrimentally impact the future cash flows of the Company.
+The adversarial condition of the relationship coupled with the decreased expectations, in the opinion of management, will detrimentally impact the future cash flows of the Company.
 The Company determined the fair value of the goodwill represented by the license fee paid for the exclusive license by evaluating the expected future net cash flows (undiscounted and without interest charges), in accordance with FAS 121, ACCOUNTING FOR THE IMPAIRMENT OF LONG-LIVED ASSETS AND FOR LONG-LIVED ASSETS TO BE DISPOSED OF.
-The evaluation indicated the carrying value of the goodwill exceeded the fair value, resulting in an impairment loss of \$196,000.
+The evaluation indicates the carrying value of the goodwill exceeded the fair value, resulting in an impairment loss of \$196,000.
 The Company and Parascript reworked their licensing and cross investment agreement in October 1998.
 See Note 4.

-The Company traditionally sold its QuickStrokes Application Programmer Interface products with various acceleration hardware boards.
+- The Company has traditionally sold its QuickStrokes Application Programmer Interface products with various acceleration hardware boards.
 Decreasing prices coupled with the higher speeds of general hardware have rapidly altered the market need for these acceleration boards.
-The largest customer utilizing these acceleration boards informed the Company of its intent to discontinue the offering of these products in the domestic market.
-As a result, the Company has recorded a reserve for inventory obsolescence in the amount of \$200,000 during the three months ended December 31, 1997.
+The largest customer utilizing these acceleration boards has informed the Company of its intent to discontinue the offering of these products in the domestic market.
+As a result, the Company has recorded a reserve for inventory obsolescence in the amount of \$200,000 during the six-month period ended March 31, 1998.

 INTEREST INCOME.
-Interest income for the three month period ended December 31,1998 was \$10,000, compared to interest income of \$21,000 for the same period in 1997, a decrease of \$11,000 or 50%.
-Interest income was generated from invested funds received from the secondary public offering in the quarter ended December 31, 1996, combined with no bank borrowings in the quarters ended December 31, 1998 and 1997.
+Interest income for the three-month period ended March 31,1999 was \$8,000, compared to interest income of \$17,000 for the same period in 1998, a decrease of \$9,000 or 53%.
+Interest income for the six-month period ended March 31, 1999 was \$17,000, compared to interest income of \$38,000 for the same period in 1998, a decrease of \$21,000 or 55%.
+Interest income was generated from invested funds received from the secondary public offering in the quarter ended December 31, 1996, combined with no bank borrowings in the quarters ended March 31, 1999 and 1998.
 The decline in interest income reflects the use of invested funds.